BIRDSgroup/Demixer/README.md

 ## Installation

 See ```requirements.txt``` file for the list of dependencies.
-The C++ program is written in compliance with the C++11 standard.
+The main program Demixer is implemented using C++, and written in compliance with the C++11 standard.
+Python scripts used for pre-processing of the data are also provided.

-Downland all the required files using the below command.
+Download all the required files using the below command.
 ```
 git clone git@github.com:BIRDSgroup/Demixer.git
 ```